sveltejs/sapper/site/content/docs/04-cli-api.md

 - `output` (`string`): the output folder to build to.
 Default `src/node_modules/@sapper`
 - `static` (`string`): the output folder for static files.
 Default `static`
 - `bundler`: can be either `rollup` or `webpack`.
 Default: automatically determined
-- `ext` (`string`): space separated string of file extensions to read.
+- `ext` (`string`): space separated string of file extensions to read, e.g. `--ext ".svelte .svexy"`.
 Default: `.svelte`.
 Remember you will also have to configure your webpack/rollup client and server `extensions` accordingly.

 Commands specific to `sapper dev`: